 Do you think you may drink too much at times?
 Do you think “everyone” drinks a lot?
 Results of a survey by the National Institutes of Health on alcohol use and its consequences suggests that seven in ten adults always drink at low-risk levels or do not drink at all.
 Another three in ten adults drink at levels that put them at risk for alcoholism, liver disease, and other problems.

-People are often reluctant to contact a counselor concerning their alcohol or drug use.
+People are often reluctant to contact a counselor about their alcohol or drug use.
 They don’t know how the conversation will go, what questions to ask, or struggle with whether it is even a problem.
-If you are one of those individuals, I’d encourage you to visit About My Drinking.org where you can take an anonymous alcohol screening and obtain tools and resources to address an alcohol problem.
+If you are one of those individuals, I encourage you to take a short, anonymous online alcohol addiction test.

 If you wish to speak with a counselor, Contact Bonnie to schedule an appointment.